Home > Analyses > Healthcare > Thermo Fisher Scientific Inc.

 Business Model & Company Overview

-Thermo Fisher Scientific Inc., founded in 1956 and headquartered in Waltham, Massachusetts, stands as a global leader in the Medical – Diagnostics & Research sector.
+Thermo Fisher Scientific Inc., founded in 1956 and headquartered in Waltham, MA, commands a dominant position in the medical diagnostics and research industry.
 It operates a cohesive ecosystem spanning life sciences solutions, analytical instruments, specialty diagnostics, and laboratory products.
-This integrated approach supports pharmaceutical, biotechnology, academic, and healthcare markets worldwide, underpinned by a workforce of 125K employees.
+This integrated approach serves pharmaceutical, biotechnology, agricultural, healthcare, academic, and government markets, reflecting a broad yet focused mission to advance scientific discovery and clinical care worldwide.

 Financial Performance & Fundamental Metrics

-I will analyze Thermo Fisher Scientific Inc.’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.
+I analyze Thermo Fisher Scientific’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.

 Income Statement

-The table below summarizes Thermo Fisher Scientific Inc.’s key income statement figures for fiscal years 2021 through 2025, highlighting revenue, expenses, profits, and earnings per share.
+The table below presents Thermo Fisher Scientific Inc.’s key income statement figures for fiscal years 2021 through 2025, reflecting revenue, expenses, profits, and earnings per share.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |